Tools and Equipment

 Try not to rush the survey.
 I have been on surveys when the building is cold, dark and pretty spooky, and I wanted to get finished as quickly as possible.
 The problem is, by rushing it you will undoubtably miss crucial details and possibly have to return at a later date.

-Be particularly careful on site when you are working alone, especially if you are in old or unstable buildings, working in loft spaces etc. Use your judgement on what is safe to survey.
+Be particularly careful on site when you are working alone on your measured survey, especially if you are in old or unstable buildings, working in loft spaces etc. Use your judgement on what is safe to survey.

 When measuring external information, be sure to take note of site boundaries, and any neighbouring property information that might be useful.